jhelsby/jlox-notes/scanning.md

 * Will be used throughout the interpreter to handle errors.
 * Prints an error message specifying the error and its location (line and column within the line)
 * Sets the class field `static boolean hadError` to `true`.

   * This will call `System.exit(65);` to exit when there is an error.

 ## Lexemes and Tokens

 A lexeme is the smallest sequence of characters that represents something.
-They are raw substrings, e.g. "<=".
+They are raw substrings, e.g. "`<=`" for less than or equal to.

 A token is a lexeme bundled together with other data - see `class Token` below.